rasean95/Fairly/README.md

 ● Designed and optimized API endpoint controllers in C# leveraging application services to facilitate appointment scheduling.

-● Implemented design patterns in .NET such as Singletons and Dependency Injection to find reusable solutions to common software design problems that repeatedly occured in application development.
+● Implemented design patterns in .NET such as the Singleton pattern to find reusable solutions to common software design problems that repeatedly occured in application development.

 ● Collaborated in a version control environment using Git, Github, and Visual Studio to manage and track source code changes to the application.